PA-RISC information - since 1999

 PA-8700

-HP PA-8700 PA-RISC (2001) were still fast 64-bit CPUs in the early 2000s when competitors started increasing clock speeds for more performance.
+HP PA-8700 PA-RISC were fast 64-bit CPUs in the early 2000s at a time when competitors started increasing clock speeds for more performance.
 PA-8700 were in the same ballpark as higher clocked UltraSPARC III (2001), Alpha 21364 (2001) and IBM POWER4+ (2003), faster than Pentium III Xeon (1999) and almost even with MIPS R14000 (2001).

 The first Itanium Merced (2001) from HP and Intel was notably much slower than PA-8700 in integer but on par in floating point, while the second generation Itanium McKinley (2002) was faster with more than double the floating point performance.